-Directed Studies (SOC 401): A tutorial-based course used only for student-initiated proposals for intensive individual study of topics not otherwise offered in the sociology program.
+Directed Studies (SOC 401): Student-initiated projects or studies that intensively examine or explore topics not otherwise offered in the sociology program.
 Prerequisite: consent of instructor and school dean.

-Internships (SOC 440): An opportunity to integrate classroom knowledge with practical experience in a community internship.
-Prerequisites: junior or senior standing (for transfer students, at least 15 hours completed at Westminster or permission of instructor), minimum 2.5 GPA, and consent of the the program director and Career Center internship coordinator.
+Internship (SOC 440): An opportunity to integrate classroom knowledge with practical experience in a community internship.
+Prerequisites: junior or senior standing (for transfer students, at least 15 hours completed at Westminster or permission of instructor), minimum 2.5 GPA, and consent of the program director and Career Center internship coordinator.

 Senior Thesis: SOC (470): All sociology majors will produce a senior thesis that examines a sociological event and/or phenomenon through original research, secondary analysis, and/or theoretical exploration.
 As part of their senior thesis, all sociology majors will participate in a senior thesis seminar (or a senior thesis directed study) in which they will critically share their thesis work with their fellow students and/or thesis advisor.
 Prerequisites: SOC 390, senior standing, sociology major declaration, and instructor consent.